 Another current project (2016-2021) in Europe on which I serve as a Senior Researcher examines the international phenomenon of cross-border travel for abortion care.
 This is a collaborative anthropology and epidemiology project led by Silvia De Zordo, PhD, at the University of Barcelona.
 Based on a pilot project we conducted in London in 2014-15, we are focusing on travel between and within several countries: the UK, Spain, France, Ireland, Germany, the Netherlands, and Italy – see our website for details.

 I am also interested in the developments around reproductive rights in Malta, where recent changes show a growing feminist movement is gaining momentum.
 Although Malta is a rather small nation in terms of population, it is of great importance for the Council of Europe politics with the same voting rights as any other EU nation.

 Locally in Florida, I am part of a collaboration with colleagues at the UCF College of Medicine on research that examines access to healthcare for LGB youth.
 We hope to expand this important work from a pilot study to a larger project in the coming years.

-My research has been funded by the Fulbright Scholarship, The European Research Council, the American Council of Learned Societies, the International Research Exchanges Board (IREX), the Devaney Fellowship, the Charlotte Ellertson Postdoctoral Fellowship, and the Wenner-Gren Foundation.
+My research has been funded by the World Health Organization, the Fulbright Scholarship, The European Research Council, the American Council of Learned Societies, the International Research Exchanges Board (IREX), the Devaney Fellowship, the Charlotte Ellertson Postdoctoral Fellowship, and the Wenner-Gren Foundation.
 The Brocher Foundation, Geneva, Switzerland, has been an important supporter of my work and publications on access to assisted reproductive technologies in Europe.